 Dr. S. Andrew Josephson has established the UCSF Neurohospitalist Program, one of the first of its kind nationally and a leading force in this emerging specialty.
 Dr. Josephson is trained in neurohospitalist neurology as well as dementia and stroke.
 He authored the first paper on neurohospitalists, edited the first textbook on the topic (Neurohospitalist Medicine, Cambridge University Press) and is a nationally recognized leader in the field.
 A frequent presenter on the subject at conferences and symposiums, Dr. Josephson has had several of his papers on the subject selected by distinguished journals.
 He is the inaugural recipient of the Carmen Castro Franceschi and Gladyne K. Mitchell Neurohospitalist Distinguished Professorship.

-In 2012, US News and World Reports ranked UCSF's Neurology Department sixth — with a highest rating (9 out of 9) for patient services.
+In 2014, US News and World Reports ranked UCSF's Neurology Department fifth — with a highest rating for patient safety.
 Dedicated neurohospitalists, expert in neurologic inpatient care, have transformed UCSF into the premier inpatient facility for those suffering from neurologic disorders.
 Patients who have difficult-to-diagnose neurological problems currently are transferred to UCSF from throughout the state and across the nation.
 In addition, patients with increasingly common but still under-treated neurologic disorders such as dementia, stroke, and seizures are transferred to UCSF for the unique, high-quality care that our neurohospitalists offer.

 What is a hospitalist?